Gulshan-gaur/NAUniSeq/README.md

 - taxadb.csv: CSV file containing taxonomy data.
 - refseq.csv: CSV file containing reference sequence data.
 - ng_url.txt: Text file containing FTP links for genome and proteome sequences of Neisseria Gonorrhea.
-Use the provided parallel command to download the multiple files. ***(This is only works in Ubuntu)***
+Use the provided parallel command to download the multiple files and this command has to run in test_data folder. ***(This is only works in Ubuntu)***
 ```
 parallel -j ${jobs} wget < ng_url.txt
 ```